kristrev/multi/README.md

 config file) and configures the routing table(s) accordingly, using Netlink/RTNetlink-messages.
 MNM supports the following command line options:

 * -d : Run MNM as daemon.
-Log-messages are written to /var/log/multi.log.
+Logs messages to the log file locatin (see below).
+* -l : Log file location, defaults to /var/log/multi.log
 * -u : Ensure that each interface is assigned a unique IP.
 Use this one with care, as DHCP has no way to gracefully reject an IP address.
 Instead, DHCP DECLINE is used, which causes DHCP servers to blacklist IP addresses.